smartIU/habit-tracker/README.md

 ![start_empty](https://github.com/smartIU/habit-tracker/assets/156700437/7e917867-74bc-466e-accc-25a680da3936)

-When you start the application for the first time, you have the option to either create your first own habit or insert a set of predefined habits.
+When you start the application for the first time, you have the option to either create your own habit or insert a set of predefined habits.

 ### Interactive mode